 Also, consider the overall weight of the palm router.
 These tools are supposed to be portable, and a palm router that weighs too much for your level of strength can fatigue you quickly, potentially forcing you to take longer to complete projects or not finish them at all.

 Another important design feature to look for is whether the router has a plunge or fixed base.
-This will affect where you can use the router most effectively.
 Plunge bases allow you to cut into your medium's interior and are ideal for custom designs, through cuts and mortises.
-Fixed base routers are more stable and are perfect for beginners or craftsmen who desire more precision and stability as they work.
-While some routers only have one base option, others allow you to interchange base types, increasing your crafting options.
+Fixed-base routers are more stable and are perfect for beginners or craftsmen who desire more precision and stability as they work.
+While some routers have just one base option, others allow you to interchange base types, increasing your crafting options.

 Palm routers often include accessories such as a carrying case, spare bits, wrenches and the all-important charger for battery-powered routers.
-Some cordless palm routers require you to purchase a charger separately, so be sure to look for what accessories are included thoroughly when you’re buying your router.
+Some cordless palm routers require you to purchase a charger separately, so be sure to check before buying.

-Another important accessory to consider is replacement bits.
+Another important factor to consider is replacement bits.
 Because of their compact size, palm routers may or may not have the option for larger diameter bits.
-Be sure to check for the maximum size the router allows when making a selection if you plan on using larger bits.
+Be sure to check for the maximum size the router allows if you plan on using larger bits.

 Most routers are covered with a standard one-year warranty.
 There are some with two-year warranties or a 30-day guarantee that will replace your malfunctioning unit for free.
-These warranties are all contingent on if the unit malfunctioned during normal wear and tear.
+These warranties are all contingent on the unit malfunctioning because of normal wear and tear.
 If you know you are hard on your tools, look for a palm router that is backed by a solid warranty or replacement option.

-The good news is you have many options to explore before you buy.
-Palm routers in general don’t vary too greatly in features or price to an extreme.
+The good news is, you have many options to explore before you buy.
+Palm routers in general don t vary too greatly in features or price.
 This is a tool that you'll want to count on for years, so be sure to find one that fits comfortably in your hand, gives you the power and speed you need and fits in your price range.